LucaRobus99/CatERing-Sviluppo_Applicazione_Software_Project/README.md

-# CatERing_Project -Sviluppo_Applicazione_Software
+# CatERing Project

 ## Overview

-CatERing is a **university project** for **Sviluppo Applicazioni Software** course of **Università degli studi di Torino** developed in Java that simulates the management software of a catering service.
+CatERing is a **university project** developed in Java that simulates the management software of a catering service.
 The system models the main business processes involved in event catering, such as menu management, kitchen tasks, event organization, and data persistence.

 The project follows a **layered architecture** and separates business logic, persistence, and user interface components.